Article Badge Image

 Even though homeowners insurance will repair or rebuild your home after massive damage, insurance companies prefer that you “don’t” file a claim.

-So taking steps to make your home stronger and better able to withstand natural events can bring down your premium.
+So, taking steps to make your home more robust and withstand natural events can reduce your premium.

 To protect your property, elevate your utilities and appliances to prevent water damage from flooding.
 You can also install hurricane-rated doors and garage doors.